 All in all, the walk from the main car park to the Waterfall House and back was about a half-mile round trip.
 That said, we noticed that there was also trail access from Hwy 1 to the McWay Falls and Waterfall House ruins as well (though it was fenced off on a visit in 2018).

 Apparently, if you’re lucky enough to find parking along Hwy 1 and this shortcut path is open, then you can avoid paying the state park fee.
 But in our experiences here, it’s often not worth the trouble to compete for spots along the busy Hwy 1 just to save a few bucks in cash.

 Finally, if you’re up for some more exploring of the Julia Pfeiffer Burns State Park, you can visit Canyon Falls whose trail begins on the opposite side of the official day use car park.

-Finally, if you're not up for parking in the lot that requires the hefty day use fee (it was $10 as of our last couple of visits in 2010 and 2015), we've noticed some people park at some pullouts on Hwy 1 before the bridge over McWay Creek.
-Then, there's a trail on the opposite side of Hwy 1, which ultimately joins the main walkway right at the end of the tin tunnel.
+Finally, if you’re not up for parking in the lot that requires the hefty day use fee (it was $10 as of our last few visits in 2010, 2015, and 2018), we’ve noticed some people park at some pullouts on Hwy 1 before the bridge over McWay Creek.
+Then, there’s a trail on the opposite side of Hwy 1, which ultimately joins the main walkway right at the end of the tin tunnel.

 Whether or not you decide to do the falls this way, keep in mind that the pullouts on Hwy 1 are near a blind turn (as you’re heading north).
 We nearly hit a guy who pulled out right in front of us as we turned that corner heading north.